oleg3790/SalesforceDataCollector/README.md

 ## Initialize Database via Entity Framework
 All configuration to spin up a database is in `src/SalesforceDataCollector/Migrations`.
 When dealing with a new database, just run the `Update-Database` from the Package Manager Console to apply the migrations to a new database on your server.

+## Mocking Salesforce Data
+During development, if you need to quickly test this service against a large data-set, you can use mockaroo.com to create a randomized CSV file and then use dataloader.io or the [Salesforce workbench](https://workbench.developerforce.com/) to load all of the data at once into your developer account.